-During the 2017 and 2018 programs, the staff of the Support Centers and Employment Modalities (CAME) developed / participated in 80 activities in coordination with the Department of Labor and Human Resources (DTRH), which facilitated knowing the new employment trends and the types of employer.
+During PYs 2017 and 2018, the staff of the Support Centers and Employment Modalities (CSEM) developed / participated in 80 activities in coordination with the Department of Labor and Human Resources (DTRH), which facilitated knowing the new employment trends and the types of employer.
 On the other hand, they continued to receive various publications and / or journals from the DTRH Research and Statistics Division, some of these were: Business Employment Dynamics, Industrial Composition by Municipality (published quarterly); Covered Jobs and Wages.
-These publications and / or magazines allow CAME staff to continue developing workshops for consumers.
+These publications and / or magazines allow CSEM staff to continue developing workshops for consumers.

-The Office of Support and Employment Modalities (OAME) received approximately 60 job offers from various types of employers by email.
-Once received, he referred them to the CAME to be analyzed and identify potential consumers who could benefit from employment alternatives.
+The Office of Support and Employment Modes (OSEM) received approximately 60 job offers from various types of employers by email.
+Once received, he referred them to the CSEM to be analyzed and identify potential consumers who could benefit from employment alternatives.

-The Office of Rehabilitation Counseling Services (OSCRV) referred 182 job offers to OAME.
+The Office of Rehabilitation Counseling Services (ORCS) referred 182 job offers to OSEM.